 The Version Statuses column on the Robots tab in Orchestrator allows you to check the status of the client component version for your users against the associated policy.

-If you choose not to have the version management done by UiPath, or your Orchestrator instance does not have Internet access, you must manually download the installers of the client components from the UiPath Download Center and upload them to a location that is accessible from the client computers (e.g. local HTTP server or network share).
+If you choose not to have the version management done by UiPath or your Orchestrator instance does not have Internet access, you must manually download the installers of the client components from the UiPath Customer Portal - Product Downloads page and upload them to the update server using the steps below:

 - Acquire the

 -InstallationTokenfrom the Identity Server using the steps described in Installation Access Token.
-NOTE: If you are using Automation Suite, the installation token has to be acquired from the authentication settings in the users menu of Automation Suite admin panel.
+NOTE: If you are using Automation Suite, the installation token is acquired after you log in to the host tenant/org as a host admin, opening a new tab and going to

-ClientSecretvalues above you can use the following commands to manage update versions in update server:
+Once the required parameter values are fetched, you can use one of the following commands to manage update versions.

 .\Product-Versions.ps1 get -ApiBaseUri "<ORCHESTRATOR_URL>" -IdentityUri "<IDENTITY_URL>" -ClientId "<CLIENT_ID>" -ClientSecret "<CLIENT_SECRET>"